shuo-young/Hyperion/HyperText/README.md

 The final dataset in Alpaca dataset format for Lora fine-tuning is located at: `dataset/ft_dataset/exp35.json`.

 This fine-tuning experiment and its related records are located at: `experiments/35`.
 The output file in this directory is the output result of the llama2 base model.
 On this basis, we corrected and streamlined the output of llama2 to achieve our expected effect, and then constructed it into a dataset in alpaca_dataset format (i.e. `dataset/ft_dataset/exp35.json`), for final fine-tuning.`log.out` is a fine-tuning log file.

+## Explanation of experimental results

+`experiments/36` is the final experiment we conducted on ground truth.
+In this experiment, llama2 achieved an accuracy of 84% in identifying Dapp inconsistency issues.
+I will explain the files in the experimental directory.

+- `gt.json`: Ground truth data of Dapp front-end text.
+- `out_dialog.json`: Experimental results saved in dialogue format
+- `out.json`: Detailed experimental results
+- `gt_out.xlsx`: Consistent with the data in out.json, only converted to xlsx format for easy labeling of the data.
+Among them, the `output_1` field represents the output of the LLM, the `expected` field represents our expected output, and the `correct` field represents the label of correctness.

 ## Run Step